Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Study and Dataset

 Raters on Amazon Mechanical Turk rated a set of news articles.
-For each article, each rater provided a judgment of how misleading the article was, how harmful it would be if people were misinformed about the topic.
-For each article, each rater also reported three binary action preferences, whether they thought platforms should inform users that the item was misleading, reduce the item's distribution, and/or remove it entirely.
-Details of the dataset follow.
+For each article, each rater provided a judgment of how misleading the article was, and how harmful it would be if people were misinformed about the topic.
+For each article, each rater also reported three binary action preferences, whether they thought platforms should inform users that the article was misleading, reduce the article's distribution, and/or remove it entirely.
+Details of the dataset and the study procedure follow.